Pool, Beach, River or Lake: Water Safety Matters Everywhere

 Perth County OPP recently described a near-drowning incident at a residential pool.
-Because family members were paying close attention, when a 2-year momentarily disappeared from view, he was quickly pulled from underwater, given CPR and taken to hospital as a precaution.
-Not every incident ends with relief and gratitude, like that one.
+Because family members were paying close attention, when a 2-year old momentarily disappeared from view, he was quickly pulled from the water, given CPR and taken to hospital as a precaution.
+However, not every incident ends with relief and gratitude like that one.

 Always stay within arm’s reach of young children while they are playing in or near the water.
 Kids who haven’t learned to swim should always wear a lifejacket or PFD.
 Bear in mind, though, that these don’t replace adult supervision.

 One good reminder from the OPP is about pool toys and the need for extra attention when they’re being used.
 “Always watch children closely when they’re playing with inflatable toys, they can overturn and put the child underwater.
 Limit the number of toys in the pool and remove all toys from the pool after swim time.
 This precaution prevents children from falling in while attempting to reach them.”